 Congratulations to Simone Rossi for being awarded a 2019 American Heart Association Postdoctoral Fellowship!

 We are trilled to announce that we just received notification of a new $160K research award on developing models of IVC filters through the NSF/FDA Scholar-in-Residence at the FDA program.
 This project is in collaboration with Brent Craven in the Division of Applied Mechanics in the Center for Devices and Radiological Health at the FDA.

-Simone Rossi’s paper on extending the mondomain and bidomain models describing excitation propagation in cardiac muscle has been accepted for publication!
+Simone Rossi’s paper on modeling electrical impulse propagation in the atria has been accepted for publication!
+The citation is:

 S. Rossi, S. Gaeta, B.E.
 Griffith, and C.S.
 Henriquez.
 Muscle Thickness and Curvature Influence Atrial Conduction Velocities.
 Frontiers in Physiology.
 Accepted for publication

 In July, we welcomed two new postdoctoral researchers to the group: Saad Qadeer, who just finished his PhD in Applied Mathematics at UC-Berkeley, and David Wells, who is joining us from an RTG Postdoctoral Fellowship at RPI.
 Welcome to UNC!